-Dolly died on 28 Jan.
-1804.
-John Sr. remarried, 14 Nov.
+John Sr. returned home, and he remarried, 14 Nov.
 1804, to Margaret (DeWitt) Dwight (widow of Maurice William Dwight, M.D.) of Milford, CT.
 Only one child, daughter Catharine Pond May (b.
 13 July 1806), issued from this marriage.
-She married Richard Edwards of Pittsburgh, PA. on 3 Oct.
-1828.
-Widowed again, Margaret remarried a 3d time, on 23 Feb 1812, in Haddam, CT to Reuben Cone of New York and they removed to Pittsburgh, PA, where Margaret died on 11 July 1824, ae 59.
+Catharine married Richard Edwards of Pittsburgh, PA. on 3 Oct.
+1828, and there moved.
+Widowed again, Margaret remarried a 3d time, on 23 Feb 1812, in Haddam, CT to Reuben Cone of New York.
+But Reuben died in Haddam the following year and Margaret left Haddam for New York, becoming a member of the Brick Presbyterian Church on Manhattan in 1814.
+So, it is safe to conclude that she had removed to NY, but later moved to Pittsburgh, Pennsylvania to live with her eldest daughter, Mrs. William Bell.
+It is believed that Margaret died there on 11 July 1824, age 59.